Lisakirj/PizzaShop-App/README.md

-Pet project Pizza App: choose your favorite pizza and place an order.
+Pet project 🍕Pizza App: choose your favorite pizza and place an order.

 🛠 Technologies:
 1. ReactJS 18